wp-plugins/buddydrive/readme.txt

 Contributors: imath
 Donate link: http://imathi.eu/donations/
 Tags: BuddyPress, files, folders
-Requires at least: 3.5.1
+Requires at least: 3.5.2
-Tested up to: 3.5.1
+Tested up to: 3.6
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2

 Share files the BuddyPress way!

 == Description ==

-BuddyDrive is a BuddyPress 1.7 plugin that uses WordPress built in features for the management of its post attachments to allow the members of a community to share a file or a list of files thanks to the BuddyDrive folders.
+BuddyDrive is a BuddyPress plugin (it requires at least version 1.7) that uses WordPress built in features for the management of its post attachments to allow the members of a community to share a file or a list of files thanks to the BuddyDrive folders.
-Depending on the BuddyPress settings, the access to the BuddyDrive user's content can be restricted to
+Depending on the BuddyPress settings, the access to the BuddyDrive user's content can be restricted to :

 * the owner of the item only,
 * people that know the password the owner set for his item,